Issue 04, 2026 (April #2)

 School–Home Partnerships

-Parent–teacher meetings will be held on Tuesday 21 April, and I hope these meetings provide a valuable opportunity for our families.
+Parent–teacher meetings were held on Tuesday 21 April, and I hope these meetings provided a valuable opportunity for our families.
 Feeling informed about your child’s learning is incredibly important and remains a key part of our commitment to strong school–home partnerships.

 Throughout the year, if you would like to meet with your child’s teacher again, please don’t hesitate to reach out.
 In addition, we are committed to releasing four assessments to parents each term to ensure you are well informed about your child’s progress.
 I encourage all parents to connect with classroom teachers if you have any questions about assessments released via SEQTA.
 This feedback process is an important part of our commitment to providing timely and meaningful information to families.